ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Choose a flavor for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware.
 To see flavors that are available in a zone, run `ibmcloud ks flavors --zone <vpc_zone> --provider vpc-classic`.</dd>

 <dt><code>--workers <em>NUMBER_WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
-If you do not specify this option, a cluster with the minimum value of 1 is created.
+If you do not specify this option, a cluster with the minimum value of 1.
 For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
 This value is optional.
 <p class="important">Every worker node is assigned a unique worker node ID and domain name that must not be manually changed after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.</p></dd>

 <dt><code>--disable-public-service-endpoint</code></dt>